-North Jersey Country Club set for '20 Mid-Amateur Championship
+North Jersey Country Club set to host Mid-Amateur Championship

-North Jersey Country Club in Wayne, one of the remaining six founding clubs of the New Jersey State Golf Association, will serve as proud host of the 37th New Jersey State Golf Association Mid-Amateur Championship on Tuesday-Thursday, June 2-4, 2020.
+October 12, 2020 - North Jersey Country Club in Wayne, one of the remaining six founding clubs of the New Jersey State Golf Association, will serve as proud host of the 37th New Jersey State Golf Association Mid-Amateur Championship this Tuesday-Thursday, October 13-15, 2020.

-Founded in 1895 and designed by Walter Travis, the club will celebrate its 125th anniversary in 2020.
+Founded in 1895 and designed by Walter Travis, the club is celebrating its 125th anniversary in 2020.
 Over the past decade, North Jersey has invested resources into renovating both its golf course and clubhouse, transforming it into one of the finest all-around facilities in the Garden State.

 A Historical Venue with a Championship Pedigree